 Additional information can be found on the BMWi business start-up portal.

-Artists who are employed by municipal theatres or state theatres in Germany generally have supplementary insurance coverage through the supplementary pension institution for German stage workers (Versorgungsanstalt der deutschen Bühnen) of the Bavarian Chamber for Social Benefits and Pensions (Bayerische Versorgungskammer).
+Artists who are employed by municipal theatres, state theatres or in orchestras in Germany generally have supplementary insurance coverage through the supplementary pension institution for German stage workers (Versorgungsanstalt der deutschen Bühnen) or the German cultural orchestra pension institution (Versorgungsanstalt der deutschen Kulturorchester) of the Bavarian Chamber for Social Benefits and Pensions (Bayerische Versorgungskammer).
 This is an additional obligatory pension insurance scheme which was established to protect artists from poverty in old age.

-Since 2011, actors who are hired as independent contractors also must obtain supplementary insurance if they participate in more than seven rehearsals and performances per year and per production at a German municipal or state theatre.
+Since 2011, actors and musicians who are hired as independent contractors also must obtain supplementary insurance if they participate in more than seven rehearsals and performances per year and per production at a German municipal or state theatre or an orchestra.

 Special arrangements for dance group members (lump sum): As dancers can only work on stage for a limited period of time, they may be entitled to a lump sum payout from their insurance through the Pension Institution under certain conditions.
 This lump sum is intended to facilitate a change of career and help retired dancers establish a new livelihood.
 Dancers and dance group members receive the lump sum when they turn 36 at the earliest and at the latest at the end of the season during which they turn 45 and end their activity on stage.
 In addition, they must demonstrate satisfactorily that they have completed retraining or have started a new business and that they have not claimed any benefits (pension due to (occupational) disability, etc. The regulations apply to dancers and dance group members who have been insured since 2011 and discontinue their work on stage after 2015.

-Detailed information can be found here (German language only).
+Detailed information can be found here (only available in German).